joshhsoj1902/helm-crd/ISSUE.md

 ```shell
 helm upgrade --install workaround1-crds workaround1/crds2
 ```
-(The only thing updated here was the label on the crd `kubectl describe crd foos`)
+(The only thing updated here was the label on the CRD `kubectl describe crd foos`)

 This becomes more important in 1.11 where multiple versions of a CRD can be defined in a single file.

+#### Pros

+- CRDs managed by helm
+- CRDs can be installed/updated at any point in the charts lifecycle

+#### Cons

+- Unable to package everything into a single chart
+- Other charts can't use us as a subchart without also running our crd chart first.

 ### Workaround 2 - pre-hooks